pingmehard/stratify/README.md

 ### Row number

-All famous function to create window partion sequence of raising numbers.
+All famous function to create window partition sequence of raising numbers.

 It implements raising number in a column of dataframe with partition which you state and sorting dataframe.

-For example we'd like to make row number on car company:
+For example we'd like to make row number on car companies:

 `row_number(df, partition_by=['company'])`